Doodleverse/segmentation_gym/README.md

 * `START_LR`: (float) The starting learning rate
 * `MIN_LR`: (float) The minimum learning rate, usually equals `START_LR`, must be < `MAX_LR`
 * `MAX_LR`: (float) The maximum learning rate, must be > `MIN_LR`

+#### Label pre-processing (optional)
+* `REMAP_CLASSES`: (dict) A dictionary of values in the data and what values you'd like to replace them with, for example `{"0": 0, "1": 0, "2": 0, "3":1, "4":1}` says "recode ones and twos as zeros and threes and fours as ones".
+Used to reclassify data on the fly without written new files to disk

 ### TF-Record dataset creation